wandersick/ws-windows-scripts/003 PowerShell - Set AD Home Directory and Profile Path/README.md

 **Step 3**.
 Apply updated CSV `AD_All_Users.csv` with new `ProfilePath` or `HomeDirectory` to Active Directory

-- Open `Set-AdHomeDirectory.ps1` and `Set-AdProfilePath.ps1` with Notepad and change path of the CSV to the location of the CSV file e.g. $UserList = Import-Csv -Path "C:\Users\Administrator\Desktop\AD_ProfilePath.csv";
+- Edit `Set-AdHomeDirectory.ps1` and `Set-AdProfilePath.ps1` to change path of the CSV to the location of the CSV file e.g. $UserList = Import-Csv -Path "C:\Users\Administrator\Desktop\AD_ProfilePath.csv";

 - Run `Set-AdHomeDirectory.ps1` and `Set-AdProfilePath.ps1` in PowerShell (as admin) on a Domain Controller